VadzimPapko/samsolutions-katas-feb2025/architecture-solution/adr/05_adr_test2_models_comparing.md

-# Architecture Decision Record (ADR): Selection of Open-Source LLM for Commercial Use
+# ADR-006: Selection of Open-Source LLM for Commercial Use

 ## **Title**
 Choosing an Open-Source LLM Model with Image-to-Text Support for Commercial Applications